Panama–California Exposition

 The Panama–California Exposition was a world exposition held in San Diego, California, between January 1, 1915, and January 1, 1917.
-The exposition celebrated the opening of the Panama Canal, and was meant to tout San Diego as the first United States port of call for ships traveling north after passing westward through the canal.
+The exposition celebrated the opening of the Panama Canal, and was meant to tout San Diego as the first United States port of call for ships traveling north after passing through the canal into the Pacific Ocean.
 The fair was held in San Diego's large urban Balboa Park.
 The park held a second Panama-California exposition in 1935.

 Proposal and formation

 In 1909, San Diego's Chamber of Commerce president and local businessman Gilbert Aubrey Davidson proposed an exposition to commemorate the completion of the Panama Canal.
 San Diego's population in 1910 was 37,578, and it would be the least populated city to ever host an international exposition.
 In contrast, San Francisco had a population nearly 10 times larger and would ultimately be supported by politicians in California and Washington, D.C. for the official Panama Canal exposition, the Panama–Pacific International Exposition.
 Although representatives from San Francisco urged San Diego to end its planning, San Diego pressed forward for a simultaneous exposition.
 Several San Franciscans persuaded both members of Congress and President William Howard Taft to deny support for San Diego's exposition in exchange for pledged political support for Taft's campaign against Republicans.
 With no federal and little state government funding, San Diego's exposition would be on a smaller scale with fewer states and countries participating.

 The Panama–California Exposition Company was formed in September 1909 and its board of directors was soon led by Ulysses S. Grant Jr. as president of the company and with John D. Spreckels as vice president.
 After Grant resigned in November 1911, real estate developer "Colonel" D. C. Collier, was made president of the exposition.
 He was responsible for selecting both the location in the city park and the Pueblo Revival and Mission Revival architectural styles.
 Collier was tasked with steering the exposition in "the proper direction," ensuring that every decision made reflected his vision of what the exposition could accomplish.
 Collier once stated "The purpose of the Panama–California Exposition is to illustrate the progress and possibility of the human race, not for the exposition only, but for a permanent contribution to the world's progress."
 The exposition's leadership changed again in early March 1914, when Collier encountered personal financial issues and resigned.
 He was replaced by Davidson, who was also joined by several new vice presidents.

 By March 1910, $1 million ($ today) was raised for the expo by the Panama–California Exposition Company through selling subscriptions.
 A bond measure later that year provided an additional $1 million solely for improving permanent fixtures in the park.
 Funding for the California State Building was provided through appropriation bills totaling $450,000 ($ today) signed by Governor Hiram Johnson in 1911 and 1913.